RedCoolBeans/CargOS/README.md

 [CargOS](http://www.cargos.io/) is a minimal operating system intended to provide a thin layer between the [Docker](https://www.docker.io/) daemon and the hardware (phsyical or virtual).

+It's a no-nonsense operating system intended for one purpose, and one purpose only: to run Docker.
+It's kept minimal and simple without any tools or services that get in your way like Systemd.

 This repository functions as the "entrypoint" for the actual repositories that contain the CargOS sources.
 Please refer to the section below for more information on them.